Biological Products:

 False high BOD readings can occur if biological material or algae are present in a BOD sample.
 These will increase the final BOD reading and potentially increase your final effluent values, which, in turn can mean permit violations or surcharge increases.

 Did you know that algae on the clarifier weirs could increase your BOD?
+Small amounts of maintenance or regular cleaning can significantly impact

-Well, if you have islands floating around in your clarifier, or plant growth, that is a sure sign that some changes need to be made.
+growth, that is a sure sign that some changes need to be made.

+The two easiest tools to optimize and control a clarifier are a settleometer and a sludge judge.
 The sludge judge (or core sampler) is used to measure the blanket at the bottom of the clarifier.
 The settleometer is used for two reasons- to give you a quick and easy indication of how long the solids take to settle in the clarifier.
 If it takes 3 hours to completely settle in the jar and you only 1-2 hours in your clarifier, many of your solids will carry over the weirs due to insufficient settling.

 If it takes 20 minutes to settle, and inversely, you have 6-8 hours in the clarifier, obviously you are holding the solids too long.
 You will sooner or later float solids or the whole bed to the top and possible over the weirs.